 At first governments from around the world were against cryptocurrencies, mainly because of their anonymous nature plus the authorities can’t control them.
-And since cryptos can be used anonymously, governments are worried that they criminals can use them to illegal transactions.
+And since cryptos can be used anonymously, governments are worried that criminals can use them for illegal transactions.

 However, that is changing.
 Cryptocurrencies are fast becoming popular and heading for mainstream adoption, so financial regulators don’t have a choice than to make efforts to understand the framework of cryptos and how they can be regulated.

 Although some countries like Bangladesh, Ecuador, China, and Bolivia have outlawed cryptocurrencies, other countries have provided regulations and guidelines to protect investors.
 Some are still researching the benefits of cryptocurrencies and how the underlying technology – the blockchain – can be used to improve their economy.
 Countries like Venezuela have already created a national digital currency, while countries like Iran and Dubai have plans underway to develop one.

 Bitcoin: Bitcoin is the king of the crypto world.
 It is the first decentralized and most popular cryptocurrency in the world.
 The value of one bitcoin (BTC) at the time of writing this article is $4227, and you do not have to buy one whole bitcoin, you can purchase units of it.

 Ripple XRP: This cryptocurrency is currently the second largest coin by market cap.
 However, it’s not like bitcoin that uses a blockchain to reach a consensus for transfer of funds on the network.
 XRP cannot be mined because the company behind the system, Ripple Labs, pre-mined (created) all the ripple coins at launch.